 First a thorough ultrasound of the testis is performed.
 The diameter of the veins can be measured.
 Other abnormalities may be identified.
 Almost one third of men with infertility had an abnormal finding on the ultrasound that was not suspected during the physical examination.

 The second part of the ultrasound evaluation measures the blood that flows past the probe when the patient pushes down.
 This blood flow confirms the varicocele.
-This blood flow can actually both be visualized in color and heard.
+This blood flow can actually be both visualized in color and heard.

 Microscopic sub-inguinal varicocelectomy with ultrasound guidance